Justintime50/dots/README.md

 **Dots Shell Initialization Message**

-To not show the Dots message on shell start, simply make the `SHOW_DOTS_MESSAGE` variable found in `dots.sh` empty.
+If you would like to not show the Dots message on shell start, simply make the `DOTS_SHOW_DOTS_MESSAGE` variable found in `dots.sh` empty.

 ## Configuration